List of Saint Seiya chapters (series)

 Saint Seiya is a Japanese manga written and drawn by Masami Kurumada.
-The plot follows a teenager named Seiya who becomes one of the 88 soldiers for the goddess Athena, named Saints.
+The plot follows a Japanese teenager named Seiya who becomes one of the 88 soldiers for the goddess Athena, named Saints.
 The Saints have the ability to use energy from the universe, and use it to fight against any person who attacks Athena.

 The individual chapters were published by Shueisha in the magazine Weekly Shōnen Jump from January 1, 1986 to November 19, 1990.
 They were also and compiled into 28 tankōbon volumes.
 The first volume was released in September 1986, and volume 28 was released in April 1991.
 In addition to the original volumes, the series has been reissued four times.
 The first reissue was in 1995 with the Aizōban the "Collector's Version".
 The second reissue was as 15 bunkoban volumes in 2001 called the "Library Version".
 The first eighteen volumes of the manga series were adapted into a 114-episode anime series by Toei Animation, while a series of OVAs adapted the following volumes in 31 episodes.